donniet4/BeginLinux_Guru/bash_versus_python.md

-# When Not to Use Python: The Case for Bash Shell Scripting in Cloud Infrastructure
+# When Not to Use Python: The Case for Bash Shell Scripting for Linux Administrators

 ## Introduction